Joelith/knife-oraclepaas/README.md

-Knife oraclepaas
+Knife Plugin for the Oracle Cloud Platform
 ===============

-TODO

-Please refer to the [CHANGELOG](CHANGELOG.md) for version history and known issues.
+This plugin allows you to interact with the Oracle Cloud Platform from knife.

 # Installation #